-Number of Enrolled Students Awarded Non-need- based Scholarships and Grants First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 220 666 0 0 Average dollar amount of institutional non-need-based \$ 6,460 \$ 5,933 \$ 1,500 Ρ Number of students in line a who were awarded an 0 0 0 Q Average dollar amount of institutional non-need-based \$ 0 \$ 0 \$ 0
+Number of Enrolled Students Awarded Non-need- based Scholarships and Grants First-time Full-time First-year Students Full-time Undergrad (Incl.
+First-year.)
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 302 887 9 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 4,883 \$ 5,807 \$ 1,701 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0